Jimmycheong/playing_with_gatling/README.md

 flask run -p 8080
 ```

-1b) Or run the SimpleWebServer app using Intellij
+Method 2.
+Or run the SimpleWebServer app using Intellij

-2) Then to run the Gatling simulation, use the following command in the terminal:
+Then to run the Gatling simulation, use the following command in the terminal:

 ```
 sbt gatling:test